-Open House Roma takes place from 20-28 May.
+Open House Roma takes place from 24 May-1 June.

-Rome hosts a bumper edition of the Open House initiative which opens the doors of more than 200 of the city’s most fascinating buildings, both ancient and modern, over the course of nine days.
+Rome hosts a bumper edition of the Open House initiative which opens the doors of more than 200 of the city’s most fascinating buildings, both historic and modern.

-The 11th edition of Open House Roma, which has Equilibrium as its theme, allows visitors to explore buildings to which there is normally limited public access.
+The 13th edition of Open House Roma, whose theme is Patrimonio Futuro - Future Heritage, allows visitors to explore buildings to which there is normally limited public access.

-This year the annual event expands from its usual weekend format to nine days, from 20-28 May, during which guided tours of historic buildings and contemporary architecture will be offered for free.
+This year the annual event akes place over nine days, from 24 May-1 June, during which guided tours of historic buildings and contemporary architecture will be offered for free.

-Directed by Laura Calderoni, Open House Roma also offers 50 special events and walking tours, with activities for children and visits for people who are deaf/hard of hearing or blind/visually impaired.
+Open House Roma also offers dozens of special events and walking tours, with activities for children and visits for people who are deaf/hard of hearing or blind/visually impaired.

 Open House Roma